 For the Descending order, Click the next sort button in the toolbar.
 The screenshot below shows that when you hover over it, Tableau shows the tooltip saying that it will sort the data by Color (group) in descending by its sales amount.

-Once you click on the button Color (group) data will order by its sales amount in Descending as shown below.
+Once you click the button, Color (group) data will be ordered by its sales amount in Descending as shown below.

 Tableau sort from Columns or Rows Shelf

 From the Tableau row Shelf, Select and Right Click on the Dimension on which you want to perform the sort.
 Please select the Sort.. option from the context menu.

 Once you click on the option, a new window will open to configure the Tableau sorting options.
 By default, data will be in the order specified in the data source.
 But we can change using the options specified in this section.

 If you select Tableau Sort by Field, we must choose the field name from the drop-down list.
 Remember, if you are viewing Sales amount data in a report, you should select the same field here.
 Otherwise, the results may look strange.

 If you choose the Sort by option Manual, we can manually change the order using the Up and Down buttons.